 Sustained high intensity exercise e.g races, track sessions or time trials

-Small amount or around 30g of carbohydrate or mouth rinse early if performance is required in the final 30 mins
+Small amount of around 30g of carbohydrate or mouth rinse early if high performance is required in the final 30 mins

 Prolonged endurance exercise e.g 80km bike ride or 20km trail run

 >2.5 – 3 hours